shelavalepallavi/login-form/README.md

 ## ✨ Features

-- 🔑 **Login & Signup forms** with validation
+- 🔑 **Login & Signup forms** with validation.
-- 👁️ Toggle password visibility
+- 👁️ Toggle password visibility.
 - 🧠 Tooltips and hover interactions
 - ✅ Form input validation with feedback
 - 🚀 Redirect to a responsive **Dashboard** after authentication